Little Saints

 Curriculum

 The Core Knowledge Sequence is woven within our curriculum.
 This sequence is a set of model guidelines describing fundamental competencies and specific knowledge that can provide for children a solid, coherent foundation for later learning.
-Along with this sequence, the Reggio Emilia approach and an education for sustainability influence our curriculum.
+Along with this sequence, the Reggio Emilia approach and education for sustainability influence our curriculum.

 Communication

 The Little Saints teachers and staff strive to incorporate parents into all aspects of our program.
 This is accomplished primarily through communication.
-Our team of teachers have therefore developed a variety of tools designed to provide open and ongoing communication with families throughout the school year.
+Our team of teachers has therefore developed a variety of tools designed to provide open and ongoing communication with families throughout the school year.

 -